federicomariamassari/federicomariamassari/README.md

 ### Hi there! 👋 I'm Federico.

-I'm a software developer with a keen interest for autonomous systems and robotics.
+I'm a software developer with a keen interest in autonomous systems and robotics.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning sensor fusion.